 At the end of the 50s, in the heart of the French Alps, it is in the charming town of Annecy, reputed for its beauty and its lake that Georges Ducruet works as a tailor.

-Driven by this success, Eider is a part of many sporting achievement: Mike Horn and his world tour and his crossing of the North Pole in winter.
+Driven by this success, Eider is a part of many sporting achievements: Mike Horn and his world tour and his crossing of the North Pole in winter.
 Or Jean Troillet author of many ascents over 8000 meters.

 The prototypes of the brand are still designed in Annecy.
-Eider it also represents 293 524 articles of clothing per year, distributed on four continents in 26 countries.
+Eider also represents 293 524 articles of clothing per year, distributed on four continents in 26 countries.

 In the winter we protect alpinists, free-riders and citizens.
 In the summer, we dress hikers, mountain people and everybody else.